hypha-dao/graph-viewer/README.md

   set the ip where the document graph is hosted and the code/scope
 - click update

+## Usage

+- Click a node to load it's connections and watch it's content
+- Ctrl + click to watch a node content with out losing all the current nodes

 ## Available Scripts

 In the project directory, you can run: